kszewc/viAFM/README.md

 _./master.run_

 These will start the SMD simulation.
+The defoult

 For visualisation purposes, the program generates a tcl script for VMD (_vmd_script.tcl_), which draw the bunch of vectors representing the directions of pulling.